tskit-dev/msprime/docs/api.rst

 .. autoclass:: msprime.LdCalculator(tree_sequence)
     :members:

+.. _sec-tables-api:

 ***********
 Tables API
 ***********

-The :ref:`tables API <sec-tables-api>` provides an efficient way of working with and interchanging :ref:`tree sequence data <sec-data-model>`.
+The :ref:`tables API <sec-binary-interchange>` provides an efficient way of working with and interchanging :ref:`tree sequence data <sec-data-model>`.
 Each table class (e.g, :class:`.NodeTable`, :class:`.EdgeTable`) has a specific set of columns with fixed types, and a set of methods for setting and getting the data